 The MRC Centre for Transplantation was established in 2007 and was recently awarded funding from the Medical Research Council for another five years until 2017.
-The Centre is based within King’s College London, School of Medicine, Division of Transplantation Immunology and Mucosal Biology and also includes research groups from other Divisions at King’s.
+The Centre is based within King's College London, Faculty of Life Sciences & Medicine, Division of Transplantation Immunology and Mucosal Biology and also includes research groups from other Divisions at King's.

 The Centre's main aim is to bring the benefits of excellent research to people by translating basic discovery into new therapeutic, diagnostic and prognostic applications.

 The MRC Centre for Transplantation spans four research themes: